mdbtxt1

 Integrity vs. Prediciton

-What is ignored by this usage of integrity (with the implied meaning honesty) is that the person who made the statement of committing to the task, was speaking about the future — and was therefore unable either to tell the truth or to tell a falsehood — because neither had yet come to pass.
+What is ignored by this usage of integrity (with the implied meaning honesty) is that statement 1) was speaking about the future — and was therefore was neither true nor false at the time it was said.

-This whole notion of "integrity" as "telling the truth about the future" reveals another (earlier) level of the hierarchy, which I now present again with this extra level added:
+This whole notion of "integrity" as "telling the truth about the future" reveals another component of the earliest level of the hierarchy, which I now present again augmented:

 Tasks and Actions serve Goals and Projects